nacarbone/retail-earnings-agent/README.md

 #### 4.1 Notes on Data Preparation

 * The open, high, low, close, volume (OHCLV) data is normalized using the running means and standard deviations for the previous 10 days.
-* The trading date is converted to an integer in [-1, 1] based on its relative trading days until the earnings are released.
+* The trading date is converted to an integer in [-1, 1] based on the relative number of trading days from when the earnings are released.
 * Estimate data is fed to the model raw.

 ## 5 Business Impact of Work